greanbaby/PincherCreekEMR/README.md

 W3.CSS is standard CSS only (No jQuery or JavaScript library).

-please visit Dr. Stan Hurwitz's GitHub to see other examples of GreaseMonkey that both inspired and heavily influenced my work: https://github.com/DrStanMD/Oscar-GM4-scripts
+please visit DrStanMD GitHub to see other examples of GreaseMonkey that both inspired and heavily influenced my work: https://github.com/DrStanMD/Oscar-GM4-scripts